Quantra/django-content-blocks/docs/cacheing_content_blocks.rst

 .. warning::
     If your content block uses data from a :py:class:`ModelChoiceField` or related data from another object you should either not cache the content block or add another argument to the ``{% cache %}`` template tag which varies when the related object is updated.

 By default content blocks are pre rendered on publish, this will populate the cache ready for your visitors.
 If you are using `django-lazy-srcset <https://github.com/Quantra/django-lazy-srcset>`_ this will also pre generate responsive images.
-If you want to disable pre rendering you can do so in your settings:
+If you want to disable pre rendering or change the ``cache_timeout`` used when pre rendering you can do so in your settings:

     ``CONTENT_BLOCKS_PRE_RENDER``
         When ``True`` content blocks are rendered on publish.

+    ``CONTENT_BLOCKS_PRE_RENDER_CACHE_TIMEOUT``
+        The timeout in seconds used when pre rendering.
+Set to ``None`` to cache indefinitely.

+        Defaults to ``None``